Are You An Introvert?

 1) Given the option for activities on any night, you prefer to have quiet time alone doing your own thing or maybe hanging out with a few close friends or family members as opposed to going to a big party with lots of people you may not know.

-2) You look inward for energy and information, rather than looking outside of yourself.
+2) Looking inward for energy and information, rather than looking outside of yourself.
 Thus, you feel the most energized when alone.

-3) You have been told by others that you are a good listener, and/or are soft-spoken.
+3) You’ve been told by others that you are a good listener, and/or are soft-spoken.

-4) You tend to dislike conflict and try to avoid it at all costs.
+4) Tend to dislike conflict and try to avoid it at all costs.

 5) You tend to prefer time to yourself to think about things before responding right away to someone’s question (particularly in educational or group settings).